Dr. Mary Jane S. Hanson, Director DNP Program

 2. is free of any illness or disease that may endanger the health and welfare of themselves and others.

 The PPD skin test must be administered every 12 months while the student is in the clinical nursing courses.
 Documented evidence of the test must be provided.
 If the PPD test is positive or the student has a history of a positive PPD, a chest X-ray or Quantiferon Gold TB laboratory test is required.
 The PPD can be obtained at Student Health Services, which has a facility in the Roche Wellness Center at 1130 Mulberry Street.

-The DNP program can be completed in 21 months.
-Students are admitted as a cohort in fall and graduate two years later in May.
+The Post-Master’s DNP program can be completed in 21 months.
+Full-time students are admitted as a cohort in fall and graduate two years later in May.
 Part-time students are also admitted in fall and may take up to 6 years to complete the program.
 Courses are taken sequentially and learning is cumulative, building to completion of the scholarly capstone project.
-Students are expected to take two courses (six credits) per semester for five semesters, which includes the summer between the first and second years.
+Full-time students are expected to take two courses (six credits) per semester for five semesters, which includes the summer between the first and second years.
 Students wishing to complete the program on a part-time basis should meet with the program director.